OldAlexhub/mostore-be/README.md

 - Orders store coupon metadata: `coupon` (code/type/value), `originalTotalPrice`, and `discountAmount`.
 When creating an order the server re-validates any provided `couponCode` using the promotions collection.
 - Promotions have fields: `code`, `type` (`percent` or `amount`), `value`, `active`, `startsAt`, `endsAt`, `usageLimit`, `usedCount`.

-CSRF usage (client)
-1. Before making a mutating request (POST/PUT/DELETE), the client should ensure the CSRF cookie is present by calling `GET /api/auth/csrf` or by reading the `csrf` cookie set on login.
-2. For mutating requests, include header `X-CSRF-Token: <csrf cookie value>` and send cookies (client must use credentials).
+Note: CSRF double-submit was removed; the API no longer issues a non-httpOnly `csrf` cookie nor requires the `X-CSRF-Token` header.
+Clients should rely on cookie-based authentication and standard CORS protections.

 Examples